Curve-excluding fields: Existence of the model companion

 \section{Existence of the model companion}

 We only consider fields of characteristic zero from this point on.
 Let $K_0$ be a field and $C$ be a curve over $K_0$ with genus $g(C)\geq 2$, such that $C(K_0)$ is empty.
 By a \emph{$K_0$-field}, we mean a field extending $K_0$.
 We consider $K_0$-fields as $\cL(K_0)$-structures, where $\cL(K_0)$ is the expansion of $\clring$ with constants for $K_0$.
 Say that a $K_0$-field $K$ \emph{avoids} $C$ if $C(K_0) = \varnothing$.
-Let $T_C$ denote the theory of $K_0$-fields avoiding $C$.
-This is clearly an inductive theory, meaning that unions of chains of models are models. \begin{theorem} The theory $T_C$ has a model companion, which we call $C\XF$. \end{theorem} We divide the proof of the theorem into several steps.
-First, we characterize the e.c.\@ models of $T_C$.
+Let $T_{C,K_0}$ denote the theory of $K_0$-fields avoiding $C$.
+This is clearly an inductive theory, meaning that unions of chains of models are models. \begin{theorem} The theory $T_{C,K_0}$ has a model companion, which we call $C\XF_{K_0}$ or $C\XF$. \end{theorem} We divide the proof of the theorem into several steps.
+First, we characterize the e.c.\@ models of $T_{C,K_0}$.
 We will need the following three facts: \begin{fact} Suppose that $V$ is an integral $K$-variety.
-Then $K \prec_\exists K(V)$ if and only if $V(K)$ is Zariski dense in $V$. \end{fact} Fact~\ref{fact:ec} is well-known; see~\cite[Fact 2.3]{Pop-little} for example. \begin{lemma} Let $T$ be a theory of fields such that any subfield of a model is a model.
+Then $K \prec_\exists K(V)$ if and only if $V(K)$ is Zariski dense in $V$. \end{fact} Here and in what follows, ``$V(K)$ is Zariski dense in $V$'' means that the natural injection from $K$-rational points to scheme-theoretic points has dense image.
+Or more concretely, it means that $U(K)$ is non-empty for any non-empty open subvariety $U \subseteq V$.
+Fact~\ref{fact:ec} is well-known; see~\cite[Fact 2.3]{Pop-little} for example. \begin{lemma} Let $T$ be a theory of fields such that any subfield of a model is a model.
 If $K \models T$, then the following are equivalent: \begin{enumerate} \item $K$ is an e.c.\@ model of $T$. \item $K$ is e.c.\@ in any finitely generated extension $L$ of $K$ with $L \models T$. \end{enumerate} \end{lemma}